ppy/osu-wiki/news/2018-02-20-community-choice-2017-results.md

 date: 2018-02-20 14:00:00 +0000
 ---

-The results are finally in, and it is time to announce the winners of Community Choice 2017!
+The results are finally in, and so it is time to announce the winners of Community Choice 2017!

 [![](/wiki/shared/news/2018-01-18-community-choice-2017/banner.jpg)](https://osu.ppy.sh/community/contests/59)